-Information: Vincent Leroy "Vince" Evanchuk and Roberta "Robin" Evanchuk, teachers of Ukrainian, Cajun, and international folk dance.
+Information: Vincent Leroy "Vince" Evanchuk and Roberta "Robin" Evanchuk, teachers of Ukrainian, Cajun, and international dance.

 Vince and Robin were long-time folk dancers, performers, and instructors in the Los Angeles, California, area.
-Vince's speciality is Ukrainian dance and Robin's is American dance, especially Cajun and those of the Ozark area.
+Vince's speciality was Ukrainian dance and Robin's was American dance, especially Cajun and those of the Ozark area.
 The couple collaborated on all their dance material.
-Vince was born on May 9, 1937.

 Both Vince and Robin taught the Santa Monica Teen Age Folk Dancers and were performers with the Gandy Dancers then later with Westwind, an ensemble they founded in Southern California that performed with its own group of musicians and singers.
 Robin was also active in the Folk Dance Federation of California (South) as historian.

-Vince was born in Winipeg, Manitoba, where he began his dancing career at the age of 2 1/2.
+Vince was born on May 9, 1937 in Winipeg, Manitoba, where he began his dancing career at the age of 2 1/2.
 His school-teacher father, the foremost teacher of Ukrainian dance in Canada, was his mentor.

 He was a graduate of the University of California at Los Angeles (UCLA), where he attained a Masters degree in engineering.
 He worked for a short time in the Electrical Control Systems Section of the Missle Division of Douglas Aircraft.
 In addition to his Masters, Vince had two Master's degrees in spacecraft engineering and in 1964 was hired by Jet Propulsion Laboratories in Pasadena, California.
 He worked in the telemetry division sending unmanned spacecraft to the moon and all of the planets.